microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏰ Duration:** 10 minutes

-**🎯 Outcome:** At the end of this task, you will have linked an Azure Data Factory and Azure Data Share account to the Data Catalog.
-This ensures that transformations inside of ETL processes (e.g. at the column level) are accurately captured in the overall lineage once we start registering data sources.
+**🎯 Outcome:** At the end of this task, you will have connected an Azure Data Factory and Azure Data Share account to the Data Map.
+This ensures that ETL processes (e.g. at the column level) performed by that component are accurately captured as lineage, once we registering and scan the data sources it is connected too.

 ### Understanding Data Lineage

 Data Lineage represents the lifecycle of an organization's data, tracing its origin and movement across the data estate.
 This data could include raw data from various platforms, transformed and prepared data, and data utilized by visualization platforms.

-Knowing the lineage of data assets is important for troubleshooting, root cause tracing in data pipelines, debugging, data quality analysis, compliance, and impact analysis.
-It helps in representing data that moves from source to destination, including how the data was transformed.
+Understanding the lineage of data assets is important for troubleshooting data pipelines, data quality analysis, compliance, and impact analysis.
+It illustrates how data moves from source to destination, including the transformations and business rules applied.

 <!-- TODO: Update with latest lineage UI -->